ake78 (3D & photo) - Fotolia

 "With Release 17, we're actually doing the first batch of work for making NR workable for satellite access," Bertenyi said.

 3GPP Release 18 and onward

-4G took 10 years and six different 3GPP releases to reach the capabilities and functions it ultimately provides, so it's unlikely that 5G will stop at three releases.
-While 3GPP's public documented information stops at Release 17, 3GPP will certainly develop Release 18 as a 5G release, Bertenyi said.
+4G took 10 years and six different 3GPP releases to reach the capabilities and functions it ultimately provides, so it's likely that 5G will include multiple releases.
+After the December 2020 meeting, 3GPP updated its public documented information to include Release 18 as a 5G release.

 While the COVID-19 pandemic has delayed Release 18 production, as 3GPP can't meet in person to discuss, debate and determine what Release 18 could look like, the group anticipates in-person meetings will begin again in June 2021.
 3GPP's projected timeline expects the group to approve Release 18's initial package in December 2021 -- the same meeting in which the group plans to freeze Release 17's physical layer work.

 Still, this all depends on if the group can physically gather again or if they will be forced to continue virtual meetings for the foreseeable future.